Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/AST_Developer_Deep_Dive.md

 1. **Immutability.** Each entry contains DPH, aggregated validator signature, links to previous entries, and shard hashes.
 Any change leads to hash mismatch, making transaction rollback permissible only via governance protocol.
 2. **Rollback Mechanism.** In case of error detection (e.g., smart contract bug or fraud), the governance committee can initiate a rollback to the last agreed entry.
 The rollback algorithm replays the state, ignoring violating transactions, and re-issues tokens if needed.
 This process is controlled by AI agents and recorded in a separate ledger.
 3. **Multi-Validator Signature.** An aggregated signature (BLS/EdDSA) is used for recording, simplifying verification and reducing entry size.
-4. **PoT Integration.** The ledger stores node weights, penalties, and rewards used for the next epoch; this allows implementing end-to-end reputation.
+4. **PoT Integration.** The ledger stores node weights, penalties, and payments used for the next epoch; this allows implementing end-to-end reputation.

 ## VI.
 NodeChain Architecture